xi/git-tickets/README.md

 ### How can I edit code and tickets at the same time.

-This is a clear disadvantage of this approach: You can not easily switch between regular code and the "tickets" branch.
+This is a clear disadvantage of this approach: You cannot easily switch between regular code and the "tickets" branch.
 You can have a second clone of the repo though.